Part Four

 Erëmirë Krasniqi: Inspiration…

 Hysni Krasniqi: I mostly find inspiration in nature.
 I take fragments from nature and try to live through them, live it with my heart and soul, and draw it on paper or paint it on canvas.
 For me, that’s what’s important.
 I’m not the kind of person who makes many images, I make portraits of sufferings, I have some portraits during the war with injured heads.
-I had the opportunity to do a lot, but they stopped my burst.
+I could’ve done a lot, but they stopped me at my peak.
 That’s what matters.

 For example, I have the Crops Cycle.
 Why crops?
-Crops because our people suffered from malnutrition, suffered from malnutrition.
+Crops because our people suffered from starvation, suffered from starvation.
 Then I have the Twig Bundles.
 What are the twig bundles?
-It’s a tool which our farmers always used, they used it to even the land, to dry trees, that’s what bundles are, like protecting the country, the yard, that’s what they are.
+It’s a tool which our farmers always used, they used it to level the land, to dry trees, that’s what bundles are, like protecting the country, the yard, that’s what they are.
 I had those.

 Erëmirë Krasniqi: Thank you very much.